-The wing was inactivated in October 1949 and reactivated March 12, 1951, at Langley Air Force Base, Virginia, and transitioned to the B-45 medium jet bomber.
+On March 12, 1951, the Air Force reactivated the wing at Langley Air Force Base, Virginia, where it transitioned to the B-45 medium jet bomber.
 From May 1951 until February 1952, the wing provided combat crew training in B-26 aircraft and operated the United States Air Force Air Crew School (Light Bombardment and Tactical Reconnaissance, Night Photographic).

-(Current as of June 2013)
+(Current as of June 2019)